epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

 In working with this, I realized that there was still some unnecesaarry overhead from tracking the span as you parse.
 If you just add `Located` without capturing any spans, your parser slows down.
-I was able to rework this so there is no active bookkeeping, making the overhead negligable compared to a `Stateful<I, usize>`.
+I was able to rework this so there is no active bookkeeping, making the overhead negligible compared to a `Stateful<I, usize>`.

 For my experimentation with different location tracking styles,